fabiana2611/fabiana2611.github.io/_posts/may19/2019-05-28-structure.md

 Hello!!

-Here, I'd like to talk about some curiosities that I figure out during my studies.
-Some kind of knowledge that many times we don't pay attention in day-by-day.
+<p style="text-align: justify;">Here, I'd like to talk about some info we have pay attention of some <a href="https://en.wikipedia.org/wiki/List_of_data_structures">data structure</a> to decide which is the best choice in your scenario.
+Some kind of knowledge that many times we don't pay attention in day-by-day.</p>

 <h2>HashMap</h2>